Born in 1976, in Tréguier, France

 Lives and works in Brussels.

-In performances, sculptures and installations, Béatrice Balcou creates situations offering innovative exhibition rituals that challenge our way of looking at and perceiving objects—especially works of art.
-Homing in on attentiveness to the materiality of the artwork and the behaviour of the viewer, she encourages us to broaden our field of vision in order to bring a fresh eye to value placed on art and the role it is assigned in contemporary life.
+In performances, sculptures and installations Béatrice Balcou creates situations offering innovative exhibition rituals that challenge our way of looking at and perceiving objects—especially works of art.
+Homing in on attentiveness to the materiality of the artwork and the behaviour of the viewer, she investigates the perceived value of art and the role assigned to it by our contemporary lifestyles.